carbon-language/carbon-lang/clang/docs/Modules.rst

 ``clang/test/Modules/``
   Tests specifically related to modules functionality.

+``clang/include/clang/Basic/Module.h``
+  The ``Module`` class in this header describes a module, and is used throughout the compiler to implement modules.

+``clang/include/clang/Lex/ModuleMap.h``
+  The ``ModuleMap`` class in this header describes the full module map, consisting of all of the module map files that have been parsed, and providing facilities for looking up module maps and mapping between modules and headers (in both directions).

 PCHInternals_
   Information about the serialized AST format used for precompiled headers and modules.
+The actual implementation is in the ``clangSerialization`` library.

 .. [#] Automatic linking against the libraries of modules requires specific linker support, which is not widely available.

 .. [#] Modules are only available in C and Objective-C; a separate flag ``-fcxx-modules`` enables modules support for C++, which is even more experimental and broken.

-.. [#] The ``import modulename;`` syntax described earlier in the document is a straw man proposal.
-Actual syntax will be pursued within the C++ committee and implemented in Clang.

 .. [#] There are certain anti-patterns that occur in headers, particularly system headers, that cause problems for modules.
+The section `Modularizing a Platform`_ describes some of them.

+.. [#] The second instance is actually a new thread within the current process, not a separate process.
+However, the original compiler instance is blocked on the execution of this thread.

 .. [#] The preprocessing context in which the modules are parsed is actually dependent on the command-line options provided to the compiler, including the language dialect and any ``-D`` options.
 However, the compiled modules for different command-line options are kept distinct, and any preprocessor directives that occur within the translation unit are ignored.
+See the section on the `Configuration macros declaration`_ for more information.

 .. _PCHInternals: PCHInternals.html